- An investigation into the cause of the accident is under way

 When the rescue work concluded late Tuesday, a total of 14 bodies have been recovered as rescuers work at the scene after the "coal and gas outburst" that morning, according to China News Agency

-The accident at the mine, located in Lihua Township in Libo County, occurred just before 8 a.m., local Communist Party official Min Luming told Xinhua earlier.
+The accident at the mine in Lihua Township in Libo County occurred just before 8 a.m., local Communist Party official Min Luming told Xinhua News Agency.

-Twenty-eight miners were in the mineshaft at the time, of whom 13 escaped, the news agency quoted him as saying.
+Twenty-eight miners were in the mineshaft at the time, 14 of whom escaped, Xinhua quoted him as saying.
 Three of the miners who escaped later died of their injuries.

 An investigation into the cause of the accident is under way, Xinhua said.

-Mining accidents are not uncommon in China, as few mines follow the government's safety regulations.
+Mining accidents are not uncommon in China, as few mines follow government safety regulations.
 According to the State Administration of Coal Mine Safety, almost 2,500 miners were killed in mine accidents in 2010.